blakadder/sv06/docs/Upgrades/silicone-mod.md

 Download [Pronterface](https://github.com/kliment/Printrun/releases) to the computer.
 Connect the computer to the printer with a data USB cable.

+!!! warning
+    Use a good quality **data** USB cable.
+It is highly recommended to block the V pin on the USB cable to prevent power backfeeds and damage to electronics.
+[How to tape it over](https://community.octoprint.org/t/put-tape-on-the-5v-pin-why-and-how/13574).
+Alternatively you can purchase an USB power blocker ([Amazon](https://www.amazon.com/PortaPow-Cased-Power-Blocker-Single/dp/B094FYL9QT?th=1&linkCode=ll1&tag=blakadders-20&linkId=fb8fec1c392c6063bc1955a9ffea0835&language=en_US&ref_=as_li_ss_tl))

 Start Pronterface and connect to the **Port** associated with the 3D printer.

 ![Connect via Pronterface](/images/upgrades/pronterface_connect.jpg)